shaliniharibabu/health-app-test/README.md

 # Hospital Mobile Test

-This Test scuite is created using RobotFramework and Appium to enable testing on both Android and IOS environments.
+This Test suite is created using RobotFramework and Appium to enable testing on both Android and IOS environments.